pomdb/pomdb-go/README.md

 ### Object Identifiers

-NoDB automatically generates a unique ID for each object stored in the database.
+PomDB automatically generates a unique ID for each object stored in the database.
 IDs are stored in the `uuid` field of the object in [UUID v4](https://www.ietf.org/archive/id/draft-ietf-uuidrev-rfc4122bis-10.html#name-uuid-version-4) format.
 There is no need to define this field in the schema.

 ### Generated Fields

-NoDB can automatically generate values for certain types of fields.
-To enable this, add the `nodb` tag to the field, and set the value to the type of generator to use.
+PomDB can automatically generate values for certain types of fields.
+To enable this, add the `pomdb` tag to the field, and set the value to the type of generator to use.
 The following types are supported:

 - `unix` - Generates a Unix timestamp in milliseconds